Radical right (United States): Counter-jihad

 In the aftermath of the September 11 attacks in 2001, the Counter-jihad movement, supported by groups such as Stop Islamization of America and individuals such as Frank Gaffney and Pamela Geller, began to gain traction among the American right.
-They were widely dubbed "islamophobic" for their vocal condemnation of the Islamic religion and their belief that there was a significant threat posed by Muslims living in America.
-They believed the United States was under threat from "Islamic supremacism", accusing the Council on American-Islamic Relations and even prominent conservatives like Suhail A. Khan and Grover Norquist of supporting Islamist groups such as the Muslim Brotherhood.
+They were widely dubbed "islamophobic" for their vocal condemnation of the Islamic religion and their belief that Muslims who were living in America posed a significant threat to it.
+They believed that the United States was under threat from "Islamic supremacism", accusing the Council on American-Islamic Relations and even accusing prominent conservatives like Suhail A. Khan and Grover Norquist of supporting Islamist groups such as the Muslim Brotherhood.

 Minuteman Project

 Jim Gilchrist, a conservative Republican, founded the Minuteman Project in April 2005.
-The Minutemen, inspired by the earlier Patriot movement and the original revolutionary Minutemen, advocated greater restrictions on illegal immigration and engaged in volunteer activities in the Southwestern United States against those perceived to be illegal immigrants.
-The group drew much criticism from those who held more liberal views on the immigration issues, with President George W. Bush condemning them as "vigilantes".
-The Minuteman Project was similar to the earlier Ranch Rescue organization, which performed much the same role.
+The Minutemen, inspired by the earlier Patriot movement and the original revolutionary Minutemen, advocated greater restrictions on illegal immigration and in the Southwestern United States, they engaged in volunteer activities and directed them against people who they believed were illegal immigrants.
+The group drew much criticism from people whose views on the immigration issues were more liberal, and President George W. Bush condemned them as "vigilantes".
+The Minuteman Project was similar to the earlier Ranch Rescue organization, which played a very similar role.